SSOE-ECE1390/Justice-For-Short-Kings/README.md

 Brief Description:
-The goal of this project is to build a virtual webcam to allow manipulations of live-video feeds from a webcam to be used in Zoom
+The goal of this project is to bring prosperity to the short kings around the world.
+With one quick snapshot, we find the shortest person in a photo and equalize their height to match the average height of the group by various user-selected methods (e.g., a stool, a hat, or a height adjustment procedure of the legs or torso).

 Team Members:
-Dr Huppert (huppert1@pitt.edu)
-Yang Du (yang.du@pitt.edu)
+ - Connor Murray - cjm308@pitt.edu
+ - William (Will) Muckelroy III - wlm14@pitt.edu
+ - Iyan Nekib - iyn1@pitt.edu
+ - Yoel Tamar - yot22@pitt.edu
+ - Raymond Zheng - raz43@pitt.edu

+## Major Milestones
+* Detection of the Person(s)
+* Evaluation of Heights within the Image
+* Implementing a GUI that allows the user to select their method of height adjustment
+* Implementation of the actual modification of the image
+* Bonus: Equalize ALL the heights to the same height via shortening and lengthening

 ## File Descriptions
 This project contains a number of additional files that are used by GitHub to provide information and do tests on code.

 ### Markup files (*.md)
-Markup files, such as this README file are shown on the home page of GitHub
+Markup files, such as this README file, are shown on the home page of GitHub

 [Here is a good reference for how to use markup files](https://github.com/lifeparticle/Markdown-Cheatsheet)